How to Know If Ecuador Is Safe to Travel to (It Is)

 The main square of the historical center of Quito, Ecuador

 The Sierra region of Ecuador is where the capital of the country is, Quito.
-Because this city is often the starting point of many people’s adventures to the Galapagos or the Rainforest, they often have questions about the amount of time they should truly be spending in the city.
+Because this city is often the starting point of many people’s adventures to the Galapagos or the Rainforest, they have questions about the amount of time they should truly be spending in the city.
 Quito is a major city and has similar issues to many other major cities around the world, including robberies and pick-pocketing.
 However, the touristy areas are safe but you should always watch your bags.
 It is always important to be aware of and careful with your belongings.
-It’s best to not wear ostentatious or flashy clothing/jewelry to not bring too much attention to yourself.
+To feel as safe as possible, it is best to not wear ostentatious or flashy clothing/jewelry to not bring too much attention to yourself.
 It is also best to stay in the main touristy neighborhoods.
-You can read more about the nuances of Quito and visiting the city here.
 It really is worth spending a few days exploring the area!

 Many restaurants in Quito do not stay open too late in the city.
 After dark, it is recommended to take Ubers if you are going more than a few blocks.
 And Ubers are very affordable in this city.
 In addition, you will see security guards at most restaurants, bars, hotels, condominium complexes and even within neighborhoods.
 This does not mean that the area that you are in is dangerous for you.
 Since the political unrest earlier in 2024, these private guards have hired add a sense of security within the establishments.
 You may also have restrictions on the guests that you can bring to your hotel or accommodations due to this additional security measure.
 However, these security members can be helpful for you throughout your stay and you can always ask them about the safety protocols that you should be considering in the area.